jjhelmus/nmrglue/doc/source/tutorial.rst

-complex     True for complex data, False for magnitude data. encoding    How the data is encoded, 'states', 'tppi', etc. freq        True for frequency domain data, False for time domain. label       String descriping the axis name. obs         Observation frequency in MHz. size        Dimension size (R|I for last axis, R+I for others) sw          Spectral width in Hz.
+complex     True for complex data, False for magnitude data. encoding    How the data is encoded, 'states', 'tppi', etc. freq        True for frequency domain data, False for time domain. label       String describing the axis name. obs         Observation frequency in MHz. size        Dimension size (R|I for last axis, R+I for others) sw          Spectral width in Hz.